 - Section 1.
 Chapter 482 of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 16, inclusive, of this act. - Sec.
-2. "Parts" means original or replacement parts, accessories, components or systems of a vehicle, including, without limitation, the engine, transmission, an electric vehicle battery and other parts assemblies. - Sec.
-3. "Qualifying repair" means a repair to a vehicle that would have come within the manufacturer's new motor vehicle warranty but for the vehicle having exceeded the time or mileage limit of the warranty.
+2. "Parts" means the original parts, accessories, components or systems of a vehicle listed in the manufacturer's parts catalog. - Sec.
+3. "Qualifying repair" means a repair to a vehicle like that which would have come within the manufacturer's new motor vehicle warranty but for the vehicle having exceeded the time or mileage limit of the warranty.
 The term does not include: - 1.
 Any routine maintenance, including, without limitation, replacement of fluids, filters, batteries, bulbs, belts, nuts, bolts or fasteners; - 2.
-The replacement of or work on tires, wheels or elements related to tires or wheels, including, without limitation, vehicle alignment and tire or wheel rotation; - 3.
-A repair for which a volume discount has been negotiated with a governmental agency, insurer, extended warranty or service contract provider or other third-party payor; - 4.
+The replacement of or work on tires and wheels, including, without limitation, vehicle alignment and tire or wheel rotation; - 3.
+A repair for which a volume discount has been negotiated with a governmental agency; - 4.
 A repair that is the subject of a manufacturer special event, promotion or service campaign or a repair that is otherwise subject to a manufacturer discount; - 5.
 A repair of a vehicle that is owned by the dealer or an employee of the dealer; - 6.
 The installation of an accessory on a motor vehicle; - 7.
-A repair of any condition caused by a collision, road hazard, the force of the elements, vandalism, theft or the negligence or deliberate act of the owner, an operator or a third-party;

-- 8. Any safety or vehicle emission inspection that is otherwise required by law; - 9.
-The reconditioning of a vehicle;
+A repair performed in a body shop; - 8.
+Any safety or vehicle emission inspection that is otherwise required by law; - 9.
+The reconditioning of a vehicle; - 10.
+Any repair using a part sold at wholesale; - 29 11.
+A goodwill repair or replacement that is approved and 30 reimbursed by the manufacturer; or